KLFD9/scraptoon/README.md

  - Chapters are fetched concurrently from MangaDex, Webtoons and Komga, returning the fastest result.
 - Connection pooling via `undici` enables HTTP/2 requests with configurable concurrency.
 - Source handlers are modularized under `app/services/sources` for easier maintenance.
+- New `mangakakalot` source leverages Cheerio for scraping with cached results.
 - Request queue ensures a controlled number of concurrent scraping jobs with configurable backoff.